 The 2015 National Survey on Drug Use and Health (NSDUH), as shared by the National Institute on Alcohol Abuse and Alcoholism, reported that more than 8 in 10 of Americans who are 18 years and older have consumed alcohol at least once in their lives.
 More than a quarter of the respondents admitted that they engaged in binge drinking in the past year while more than 5 in 10 claimed that they consumed alcohol in the previous month.

 According to the Centers for Disease Control and Prevention (CDC), an average of 88,000 deaths each year are attributed to alcohol abuse disorder.
+The CDC study attributed 1 in 10 deaths among working-age adults to excessive drinking.
 That means every day, 240 Americans die from liquor poisoning or alcohol-related diseases.
 The CDC also gives a broad definition of what can be considered as excessive drinking.
 People who fall under this category may find themselves inside an inpatient alcohol rehab.

 Signs of Alcohol Abuse